Why Most Woodworkers Need a Planer First (and Why a Jointer Can Wait)

 Infeed Table

-Raising the infeed table exposes less of the cutter head, which removes less material.
-Lowering the table exposes more of the cutter head and increases the amount of material removed.
+Raising the infeed table exposes less of the cutter head, so the jointer takes a lighter cut.
+Lowering it exposes more of the blades, which increases how much material is removed with each pass.

 Outfeed Table